opencog/sensory/README.md

 expose some of the design issues.
 Basically, chat is not like a
 filesystem: there are public channels, there are private conversations.
-The kind of sensory information coming from chat is just different than the sensory information comeing from files (even though, as a software engineer, one could map chat I/O to a filesystem-style interface.)
+The kind of sensory information coming from chat is just different than the sensory information coming from files (even though, as a software engineer, one could map chat I/O to a filesystem-style interface.)
 Trying to support both keeps us honest.

 ### Status
-Version 0.2.4 -- Experimental.
+Version 0.2.5 -- Experimental.
 Basic demos actually work.
 Overall architecture is ok-ish.
 The grand questions above remain mysterious.

 Provides: